Nazi salute: Military use

 Full adoption of the Hitler salute by the military was discussed in January 1944 at a conference regarding traditions in the military at Hitler's headquarters.
 Field Marshal Wilhelm Keitel, head of the Armed Forces, had expressed a desire to standardize the salute across all organizations in Germany.
 On 23 July 1944, several days after the failed assassination attempt, Goebbels suggested to Hitler that the military be ordered to fully adopt the Hitler salute as a show of loyalty, since Army officers had been responsible for the assassination attempt.
 Hitler approved the suggestion without emotion, and the order went into effect on 24 July 1944.

 On the night of 3 January 1942, Hitler stated the following about the compromise edict of 1933:

+After Hitler's death, a group of Nazis saluted the dictator one last time after disposing of his remains just outside the Führerbunker emergency exit.